apollographql/apollo-ios/docs/source/api/ApolloCodegenLib/structs/ApolloCodegenOptions.md

 >
 > - Parameters:
 >  - folder: The root of the target.
->  - downloadTimeout: The maximum time which should be waited before indicating that the download timed out, in seconds.
+>  - downloadTimeout: The maximum time to wait before indicating that the download timed out, in seconds.
 Defaults to 30 seconds